 Dental Implants Simi Valley, CA

-Dental implants are an option by Robert D. Bankhardt, DDS in Simi Valley, CA to replace missing teeth and provide a fixed solution to removable dentures.
+Dental implants are an option by Robert D. Bankhardt, DDS and Casey Patterson, DDS in Simi Valley, CA to replace missing teeth and provide a fixed solution to removable dentures.
 Dental implants are natural-looking replacement teeth that are fixed in the jaw.
-Implant treatment provides an option to correct the most troublesome cases associated with missing teeth and ill-fitting dentures.
+Dental implants provide an option to correct the most troublesome cases associated with missing teeth and ill-fitting dentures.

 Dental implants have many benefits over other tooth-replacement methods.

-Implants are placed within the gums.
-The crowns that are attached to them emerge in a manner similar to a natural tooth.
+Dental implants are placed within the gums and the crowns that are attached to them emerge in a manner similar to a natural tooth.
 This offers a more realistic and natural look compared to other alternatives.

 When a tooth is lost, the supporting bone structure gradually recedes over time.
 Dental implants integrate with the jawbone and stimulate its preservation, allowing the bone to stay healthy and intact while maintaining natural facial contours and appearance.